Contents of this page

 ParEvo is a method of developing alternative past histories or future scenarios, using a participatory evolutionary process (hence ParEvo).
-This involves the re-iteration of variation, selection and reproduction i.e. the evolutionary algorithm (Campbell, 1960).The process is designed to be used by multiple people, to produce a collective good – a set of storylines.
-In addition, the process generates data on how value has been created individually and collectively.
+This involves the re-iteration of variation, selection and reproduction i.e. the evolutionary algorithm (Campbell, 1960; Dennett, 1996:48-60).The process is designed to be used by multiple people, to produce a collective good – a set of storylines.
+In addition, the process generates data on the structure of participation – how people have collaborated to produce those storylines..

 Each ParEvo exercise involves 10 steps, explained in detail here on another page of this same website

 This website documents the design of the ParEvo process, and how that design has developed over time.
-The core concept was developed by Rick Davies in the 1990s, during the development of his Ph.D. thesis on organisational learning (available here).
-Its first implementation took place before the widespread availability of the internet, and is described on this 2007 MandE NEWS webpage.
+The core concept was developed by Rick Davies in the 1990s, during the development of his PhD thesis on organisational learning (available here).
+Its first implementation took place before the widespread availability of the internet and is described on this 2007 MandE NEWS webpage.

 In late 2018 two pretests of a web-based version were carried out with the help of 23 volunteer participants spread across 12 countries.
 These pre-tests used a very labour intensive combination of online surveys, Excel spreadsheets, network visualisation software, web page editors and FTP software.

-Aptivate has now helped Rick Davies develop a web app to make this process available free and online to multiple parties.
+Aptivate has now helped Rick Davies develop a web app to make this process available online to multiple parties.
 The new web-based version solicits, presents and analyses the contents generated by participants on a more automated, timely and error-free basis.
 It allows multiple groups to do so, via free accounts on this dedicated ParEvo web site.
 To try out this app, contact: firstname.lastname@example.org or fill in this form.

 Rick Davies owns the copyright to the ParEvo process described on this website.
 Others can use this process, at no cost, if a request is made to, and agreed by, Rick Davies beforehand.
 For more information on copyright see: